-A Rosenwald School was the name informally applied to over five thousand schools, shops, and teachers' homes in the United States which were built primarily for the education of African-American children in the South in the early 20th century.
+A Rosenwald School was the name informally applied to over 5,000 schools, shops, and teachers' homes in the United States which were built primarily for the education of African American children in the South in the early 20th century.

 The landscape of schools for Black students in Palm Beach County began to change in the 1920s.
 Until that time, little had been done in the name of formal education for Black students.
 When it came to building public schools and paying teachers to educate Black youngsters, separate and unequal treatment still reigned in the south.

 Though he was not the first white philanthropist to support the education of Blacks, Julius Rosenwald, the president of the Sears Roebuck Company propelled the effort to new heights.
 Rosenwald was the impetus that created better schools, longer school years and school libraries for southern Black children.
 Mr. Joseph Youngblood, who served as the first president of Palm Beach Junior College (now Palm Beach State College), was instrumental in petitioning for better schools for Black students.